dhruvkej9/Aim-Tracker/CONTRIBUTING.md

 By contributing to Aim-Tracker, you agree that your contributions will be licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Make sure to read and understand the license terms before submitting your contributions.

-## Contact

-If you have any questions or need further assistance, please feel free to reach out to us.
-You can contact the project team via email at [aimtracker@example.com](mailto:aimtracker@example.com).

 We greatly appreciate your contributions and look forward to working with you to improve Aim-Tracker!